 Participants

-Participants included 1,181 grade 4 students and 847 grade 8 students from throughout 84 public schools in New Jersey (U.S.).
+A total of 1,181 grade 4 students and 847 grade 8 students from throughout 84 public schools in New Jersey (U.S.) participated.
 Of the fourth-graders, 527 had reading-based learning disabilities and 654 had no disabilities; of the eighth-graders, 376 had reading-based learning disabilities, and 471 had no disabilities.

 Dependent Variable

-The dependent variable was students' scores on the Gates-MacGinitie Reading Test (GMRT) subtest on comprehension, presented in both standard and accommodated conditions to both student groups.
+Participating students' scores on the Gates-MacGinitie Reading Test (GMRT) subtest on comprehension, presented in both standard and accommodated conditions to both student groups, served as the dependent variable.

 Findings